HouCoder/asrock-z370m-pro4-hackintosh/README_EN.md

 ### iGPU

-Just follow the steps in here - [Coffee Lake / DeviceProperties](https://dortania.github.io/OpenCore-Desktop-Guide/config.plist/coffee-lake.html#deviceproperties).
+Just follow the steps here - [Coffee Lake / DeviceProperties](https://github.com/dortania/OpenCore-Install-Guide/blob/master/config.plist/coffee-lake.md#deviceproperties).

 ### Data backup

 Hackintosh or genuine Mac, it's always a good thing to use Time Machine to backup your data.

-## What's working

-- [x] Sleep and awake
-- [x] Multi-monitor support
-- [x] Bluetooth, Wi-Fi and ethernet
-- [x] iMessage, Handoff, Continuity, FaceTime and AirDrop
-- [x] Audio in/out put
-- [x] Headless Intel iGPU
-- [x] Time Machine
-- [x] Boot into Recovery Mode

 ## How to upgrade macOS

-❗ Backup your system, suggest to use [SuperDuper](https://www.shirt-pocket.com/) make a bootable backup, you can boot from your backup and restore the whole system if the update fails.
+1. Backup your system, suggest to use [SuperDuper](https://www.shirt-pocket.com/) make a bootable backup, you can boot from your backup and restore the whole system if the update fails.

-❗️ Update kexts、UEFI drivers and OpenCore, recommend to use [Hackintool](https://www.insanelymac.com/forum/topic/335018-hackintool-v286/) to update them.
+2. Update kexts、UEFI drivers and OpenCore, recommend to use [Hackintool](https://www.insanelymac.com/forum/topic/335018-hackintool-v286/) to update them.

-❗ Be cautious, check online forums for potential issues before updating.
+3. Be cautious, check online forums and OpenCore doc for potential issues before updating.

 ## System upgrade history